Al3x-G/MP2MemoryGame/README.md

 ### Bugs discovered
 + Properly aligning the circle buttons was very important as this was the main interaction with the user.
 Ultimately I solved this with putting two circles on a row each instead of trying to align them in one section.

-+ Had to change the alignment fro smaller screens . . .
++ Had to change the alignment fro smaller screens . . . upon doing this led to alignment issues but fixed with flex direction: coloum in the body CSS

 + had to change the hover function as it didnt look right on touch screens . . .

 ## Code validation
 ### <a href="https://validator.w3.org/" target="_blank">W3C</a>